bgamari/ghc-wiki-import/view-patterns-new.md

 ```

-In general, a view pattern is written
+That is, we add a new form of pattern, written

 ```wiki